pytorch/pytorch/docs/source/optim.rst

 of computation all at once, thereby saving many sequential kernel calls.
 A few of our optimizers have even faster fused implementations, which fuse the big chunks of computation into one kernel.
-We can think of foreach implementations as fusing horizontally and fused implementations as fusing vertically.
+We can think of foreach implementations as fusing horizontally and fused implementations as fusing vertically on top of that.

 In general, the performance ordering of the 3 implementations is fused > foreach > for-loop.
 So when applicable, we default to foreach over for-loop.
 Applicable means the foreach